 The birds have a blast jumping up for the Cheerios and gobbling them down.
 It’s like reverse bobbing for apples.
 And winter boredom is a faint memory for chickens while they play.

-If you choose to do this, make sure you do not use string.
+If you choose to do this, make sure you do not use a string.
 Those omnivorous chooks will try to chow down on that, too.
 Wire of a thinner gauge won’t hold up to a horde of jumping chickens and can become a hazard, so select a thick gauge.

 You can use any type of circular cereal.
 But do your best to avoid the sweetened and colored types with artificial additives.

-3. Ice Cream Corn
+3. Ice Cream Cone Treats

 Another fact we learned yet again from firsthand experience is that chickens can quickly demolish an ice cream cake cone.
-Those darned things are wafer thin and crush far more easily than the thicker sugar cones.
+Those darned things are wafer-thin and crush far more easily than the thicker sugar cones.

 Utilizing the same nail we use to hold our Cheerios strands, we hang up circular loops made of 14- to 20-gauge wire.
 Each loop is just the right size to hold a cake-style ice-cream cone.